Anthony-Hendrickson/Election_Analysis/README.md

 ![alt text](https://github.com/Anthony-Hendrickson/Election_Analysis/blob/main/Resources/Votes_and_percentages_by_candidate.PNG)

   5. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
-    -Diane DeGette won the election with 272,892 votes, which translated to 73.8% of the total votes.
+    * Diane DeGette won the election with 272,892 votes, which translated to 73.8% of the total votes.

 # Election-Audit Summary: